Introduction

 Etiology

 The etiology of ALHE is not fully understood, and it is unclear whether it consists of a vascular neoplasm or a lymphoproliferative process.
-The first hypothesis is supported by the association with arteriovenous shunts in 43% of the cases and the frequency of preceding trauma (friction, surgery, frostbite, laceration, etc.), similar to pyogenic granuloma.[2][3]
+The first hypothesis is supported by the association with arteriovenous shunts in 43% of the cases and the frequency of preceding trauma (friction, surgery, frostbite, or laceration), similar to pyogenic granuloma.[2][3]
 Hyperestrogen state seems to contribute to the pathogenesis of this condition.
 This phenomenon is also observed with various vascular tumors during pregnancy.[4][5]
-Furthermore, a recent study described intracytoplasmic endothelial staining of Wilms tumor-1 in 19 of 20 ALHE specimens.
+Furthermore, results from a recent study described intracytoplasmic endothelial staining of Wilms tumor-1 in 19 of 20 ALHE specimens.
 Immunoreactivity for Wilms tumor-1 was also found previously in multiple vascular neoplasms, such as infantile hemangiomas and pyogenic granulomas.[6]
-Moreover, a mutation of the endothelial cell tyrosine kinase receptor Tie-2 was present in both ALHE and other noninherited vascular anomalies.[7]
-It is also suggested that renin, induced by associated arteriovenous shunts, might be a pathogenic factor for ALHE by stimulating new vessel formation and eosinophils activation and migration through angiotensin II production.[8]
+A mutation of the endothelial cell tyrosine kinase receptor Tie-2 was present in ALHE and other noninherited vascular anomalies.[7]
+There have been suggestions that renin, induced by associated arteriovenous shunts, might be a pathogenic factor for ALHE by stimulating new vessel formation and eosinophils activation and migration through angiotensin II production.[8]

 The second hypothesis of ALHE as a lymphoproliferative disorder has support from the condition's progressive course and frequent recurrences.
 Interestingly, T-cell receptor gene rearrangement and monoclonality have been previously observed in ALHE cases, raising the possibility to consider this condition a low-grade T-cell lymphoma.[9]
 Additionally, there were 2 previous reports of ALHE associated with peripheral T-cell lymphoma.
 In 1 case, the same monoclonal TCR gene rearrangement was present in both ALHE and T-cell lymphoma.[10][11]
 A few cases of ALHE showed evidence of follicular mucinosis, but no reports of association with mycosis fungoides exist so far.[12]
 Of note, some cases of ALHE correlated to human herpesvirus 8 and human T-cell lymphotropic virus.[9][13]
 Finally, whether ALHE is a true vascular neoplasia with a rich inflammatory component or a lymphoproliferative process with a reactive angiogenic response is yet to be clarified.